Contents

 Sixteenth century England had little appetite or ability to build itself an empire, but that didn't stop men like Ralegh from trying.

 One of the great tragedies in life is not getting all you want.
-Spain in the late sixteenth-century suffered from the other one.
+Then there's the other one.